-LTC has implemented an automated attendance tracking system to help motivate students to attend class and be on time.
-The system supports retention efforts by flagging students who are chronically absent and/or late, it reduces the administrative burden on instructors, and it removes the need to use critical face-to-face class time for bookkeeping tasks.
+LTC has implemented an automated attendance tracking system to document student attendance.
 It is the responsibility of the student to scan their student ID card when they arrive to class and when they leave for the end of the day.
 All students have access to mounted, networked, touchscreen scanners.
 These scanners are programmed to send the results in real time to the FOCUS Student Portal.